 You need to overcome this fear.
 Not for anyone else, but for your own selfish interests.
 Think of what you’ll lose if you fall to your fears.
 It could be as big as professional success.
 People will say things and go.
 You’ll be the sufferer.

 And remember, no one has ever learnt a new skill without making mistakes.
 Scott and Vat made innumerable mistakes when learning Mandarin, Korean, Portuguese, and Spanish.
-They, in fact, encourage mistakes while learning a language (duration: 52 seconds):
+They, in fact, encourage mistakes while learning a language.
+(The clip is 51 seconds long, ending at 12:26 timestamp.)

 Fear of making mistakes stops you from speaking in English.
 Another culprit is peer pressure.